Loading…

 Sinsod and engagement gold (low hundreds of thousands to millions of baht) are counted separately from the wedding budget — see Sinsod Explained.

 Almost every category scales with guests — catering, invitations, favours, venue size, number of tables.
 Cutting 50 guests saves tens of thousands instantly.
-So before setting the budget, firm up the guest list, then control it with RSVPs.
+So before you set the budget, firm up the guest list, then control it with RSVPs.

 Budget tip — split "budgeted" and "actual" for every category, and update each time you pay a deposit.
-You'll see the remaining balance in real time and avoid nasty surprises near the day.
+You'll see the remaining balance in real time and dodge nasty surprises near the day.

 It depends mainly on the style and guest count.
 A small family ceremony may run in the low hundreds of thousands of baht, while a hotel wedding for a few hundred guests often runs into the millions.
 A good figure is one you can pay without going into debt.